EperLuo/scDiffusion-X/scdiffusionX/README.md

-## scMulDiffusion: Diffusion Model for Single-Cell Multiome Data Generation and Analysis
+## scDiffusion-X: Diffusion Model for Single-Cell Multiome Data Generation and Analysis

 Welcome!
-This is the official implement of scMulDiffusion.
+This is the official implement of scDiffusion-X.

-TODO: introduction to scMulDiffusion
+TODO: introduction to scDiffusion-X
 <!-- ![image](FIG1.png) -->
 <div align="center">
     <img src="FIG1.png" width="650">